Jaded-Encoding-Thaumaturgy/vs-preview/docs/vscode_install.md

 # Installation in VS Code

-Vapoursynth Preview can be used in a number of different ways.<br>One of them is directly in Microsoft's free code editor [Visual Studio Code](https://code.visualstudio.com).
+vs-preview can be used in a number of different ways.<br>One of them is directly in Microsoft's free code editor [VS Code](https://code.visualstudio.com).

-The following is a way to integrate VS-Preview into VSCode.
+The following is a way to integrate vs-preview into VS Code.

 ### Make sure you have the prerequisites installed!